wearepal/Data-Domain-Fairness/README.md

 # Discovering Fair Representations in the Data Domain

 ## About
-This repository is an accompanies the CVPR 2019 submission "Discovering Fair Representations in the Data Domain"
+This repository accompanies the CVPR 2019 submission "Discovering Fair Representations in the Data Domain".
+The full readme with demo will be available shortly.

 ## Examples
 Images to be put here